 Despite minimal changes to the surface syntax of session types and processes, the semantics surrounding crashes introduce subtle behaviours and increase complexity.
 Taking the DNS examples above, we compare the sizes of their (labelled) transition systems in Fig. 1 (based on Def.
-7): the original system (left, two roles $\mathbf{p}$ and $\mathbf{q}$ , no crashes) has 10 states and 15 transitions; and the revised system (right, $\mathbf{q}$ may crash, with a new role $\mathbf{r}$ ) has 101 states and 427 transitions.
+7): the original system (left, two roles \mathbf{p} and \mathbf{q} , no crashes) has 10 states and 15 transitions; and the revised system (right, \mathbf{q} may crash, with a new role \mathbf{r}) has 101 states and 427 transitions.
 We discuss another, more complex example in §4.
 Checking whether a given combination of session types with possible crashes is safe, deadlock-free, or live, can be challenging due to non-trivial behaviours and increased model size arising from crashes and crash handling.
-To tackle this, we show how to automatically verify such type-level properties by representing them as modal $\mu$ -calculus formulæ via the mCRL2 model checker [4].
+To tackle this, we show how to automatically verify such type-level properties by representing them as modal μ -calculus formulæ via the mCRL2 model checker [3].

 Contributions and Structure.
-In §2 we introduce a multiparty session $\pi$ -calculus (with minimal changes to the standard syntax) giving crash and crash handling semantics modelling crash-stop failures.
+In §2 we introduce a multiparty session π -calculus (with minimal changes to the standard syntax) giving crash and crash handling semantics modelling crash-stop failures.
 In §3 we present multiparty session types with crashes: they describe how communication channels should be used to send/receive messages, and handle crashes.
 We formalise the semantics of collections of local types under optional reliability assumptions; we introduce a type system, and prove the Session Theorems: type safety, protocol conformance, and process properties (deadlock-freedom, termination, liveness, etc.) in Thms.
 11, 15, and 20.
-In §4 we show how model checking can be incorporated to verify our behavioural properties, by expressing them as modal $\mu$ -calculus formulæ.
+In §4 we show how model checking can be incorporated to verify our behavioural properties, by expressing them as modal μ -calculus formulæ.
 We discuss related work and conclude in §5.
-Appendices §C and §D include additional examples and more details about the tool implementing our theory using the mCRL2 model checker.
-Further appendices with proofs are available in a separate technical report [3].
+The appendices include additional examples, definitions, proofs of main theorems, and more details about the tool implementing our theory using the mCRL2 model checker.